sanaehasan/js_coding_exercises/README.md

 # JavaScript Practice

-We'll be covering JavaScript on the first week of the course, and the come back to it in a few weeks.
-In the meantime, and throughout the course as a whole, it's really important that you continue to practice your core JavaScript programming skills even if we're focussing on different topics that week.

-This repository contains challenges to complete each week.
-We'll be checking over your solutions regularly and you can always come to us if you are having any trouble.
+This repository contains challenges to assess your coding and technical ability.
+We'll be checking over your solutions so please ensure you push to GitHub regularly.

+You may find these exercises challenging but they give you the opportunity to showcase your growth mindset and commitment to programming and learning in general.
+You can always come to us if you are having any trouble.

+We will be covering Javascript on the Your Return to Tech course, so it's really important your problem solving skills are fresh.

+If you need reminding of any key Javascript/programming concepts to solve these challenges we recommend the 'Codecademy: Learn Javascript' (free) course: https://www.codecademy.com/learn/introduction-to-javascript

+We also recommend this visual guide if you are unfamiliar with GitHub: https://agripongit.vincenttunru.com/

 ### Instructions

+To complete these challenges you will need to have Node.js installed on your computer.
+Follow this link and click on the green button to install for Mac or Windows: https://nodejs.org/en/download/
+A download will start and when a pop-up appears please follow the installation instructions.

+To check you have installed Node.js correctly, go to your terminal and write:

+    node --version

+Your terminal should respond with the version of Node you have installed:

+    v14.5.0

 [This getting started video](https://storage.googleapis.com/tech-returners-course/JavaScript_Challenges/intro_to_js_challenges.mp4) walks you through the below instructions for how to get started with this repository.